• Home

 • Digital Health Ecosystem is in nascent stages

-• Health data is mostly not digitized or not standardized, not interoperable, and not readily accessible to Clinicians, Researchers, or Policymakers
+• Health data is mostly not digitized or not standardized, not interoperable, and not readily accessible to Clinicians, Researchers, or Policymakers.

 • Healthcare sector receives low public spending (~1% of GDP)

-Addressing the poor level of Health Outcomes will be foundational for India’s progress.
+Addressing the poor level of health outcomes will be foundational for India’s progress.
 Efforts to improve the quality of care are particularly challenged by the lack of reliable data on quality and by technical difficulties in measuring quality.
 Ongoing efforts in the public and private sectors aim to improve the quality of data, develop better measures and understanding of the quality of care, and develop innovative solutions to long-standing challenges.

 The National Digital Health Mission has set up powerful objectives to accelerate progress towards UN Sustainable Development Goal 3.8 of Universal Health Coverage, uplift the healthcare scenario and improve the quality of care.